Are you looking to add a beautiful Cuckoo Marans to your flock?

 - Small Order fee for orders of less than 15 chicks

-- Do not indicate which shade of brown eggs their hens lays
+- Do not indicate which shade of brown eggs their hens lay

 Cackle Hatchery is another big name hatchery within the United States.
 This 3rd generation family owned hatchery has decades of chicken experience.
 Their Cuckoo Maran chicks have been bred with both egg-laying and meat production in mind.
-While this means that they do not lay the darkest eggs, it does makes Cackle’s Cuckoo Marans a great dual purpose strain that is practical to have around.
-This hatchery sells both American production strains of Cuckoo Marans as well as the feather legged French variety.
+While this means that they do not lay the darkest eggs, it does make Cackle’s Cuckoo Marans a great dual purpose strain that is practical to have around.
+This hatchery sells both American production strains of Cuckoo Marans and the feather-legged French variety.

 - Minimum Order: 3 Chicks

 - Provide an expected egg color chart for chicks